-It is important to note that the Performance and Charging Regulation distinguishes between the responsibilities incumbent on 'Member States' and those specifically entrusted to 'NSAs'.
-Where a responsibility is assigned for the 'Member State', the Member State concerned has to determine the relevant authority at national level who will be in charge of fulfilling the requirement.
+It is important to note that Implementing Regulation (EU) 2019/317 and Implementing Regulation (EU) 2020/1627 make a distinction between the responsibilities incumbent on 'Member States' and those specifically entrusted to national supervisory authorities ('NSAs') nominated or established in accordance with Article 4(1) of Regulation (EU) 549/2004.
+Where a responsibility is assigned to the 'Member State', each Member State has to determine the relevant authority at national level who will be in charge of fulfilling the requirement.
 This does not preclude the Member State from assigning these responsibilities to the entity acting as the nominated NSA.

-2.1 Development of performance plans
+2.1 Development of draft performance plans

-This section provides supporting material as to the development process of performance plans.
-It is advised that Member States refer to the timeline in Annex A.2 of this document which provides a visual representation of the process and associated responsibilities for the development of draft performance plans, and the subsequent assessment phase.
+This section provides supporting material on the procedure for the development of draft performance plans.
+Member States are advised to refer to the flow chart in Annex A.2 of this document, which provides a visual representation of the process and associated responsibilities for the development of draft performance plans, and the subsequent assessment phase.